chaosvolt/cdda-arcana-mod/README.md

-# Arcana and Magic Items mod for Cataclysm: Dark Days Ahead
+# Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights
 Arcana and Magic Items mod, formerly an in-repo mod during 0.C Experimental, and now maintained as a third-party repository by its author.
 Continually updating and expanding on its mechanics, expect regular updates.

-Note that the key for spellcasting is not bound by default in CDDA, and must be set by the user.
+Note that the key for spellcasting is not bound by default in CDDA nor in CBN, and must be set by the user.
 I would personally suggest `]` as a good unused key, owing to its position near the bionics and mutation keys.
 Launcher users are advised to update this mod via deleting and re-installing in the launcher's mods section after updating their game, as the `update game` function does not touch third-party mods.

 Focused principally on magical items as the name implies (the mod predating the current spell mechanics), with proper spells being a valuable, powerful tool that demands hunting monsters and learning of the Beyond moreso than simple scavenging.
 Magic is a primal, recently-developed resource tied to otherworldly monsters and unearthly phenomena, with those who came before leaving an impression on the region that can be uncovered through exploration, or via pursuing missions and interactions involving the handful of survivors still around by the time of the Cataclysm.

+If you are using Dark Days Ahead, place the included Arcana folder in your data/mods folder.
+If you are using the Bright Nights fork, use the Arcana_BN folder instead.
+In either case it is recommended that, if updating the mod, to delete the older version of the folder rather than just dumping the new one onto the old one.

+Stuff the BN version has that the DDA version lacks:
+* Due to retaining artifact effects, evil artifacts work even though `intermittent_activation` is busted.
+* The restored ritual blade actually works with portals due to retaining `ARTC_PORTAL`.
+* Cleric ring has real psy resistance due to retaining `AEP_PSYSHIELD`.

+Stuff the DDA version has that the BN version lacks:
+* Itemdrop overrides and/or recipe interaction with anomalous monsters and items that're in DDA but not BN.
+* The "how it happened" dialogue stuff for recruitable NPCs.
+* A few minor achievements.

 ## Arcana
 * A new skill, which I'm surprised I got working.
 It's used as the primary crafting skill for magical items.
 Thanks to a PR by BevapDin, magic weapons can now use this skill.